Short answer

 Older properties have maintenance histories that are not always visible in a listing.
 For Greater Seattle homes built before 1980 specifically, there are categories that consistently matter:

 - Sewer lateral.
 The side sewer from the house to the street main is homeowner responsibility in Seattle.
 Clay and cast-iron laterals in older homes are at higher risk of root intrusion and deterioration.
-A sewer scope is a standard diligence step, not optional, for older homes in Seattle.
+For older Seattle homes, I treat a sewer scope as a high-priority diligence item unless there is already recent, credible scope documentation.

 - Electrical.
 Pre-1970s homes may have older wiring types or panels with documented concerns.
 An inspector can flag these, but an electrician's assessment may be needed for specific findings.